 Encoding

 It can be useful to convert bytes to strings.
-For example, to represent hashes or to create shareable X25519 and Ed25519 public keys.
+For example, to represent or to create shareable and public keys.
 Hex and Base64 encoding can be used to do this.

 Returns the hexadecimal string that represents the data.